1. Cherub Rock – Smashing Pumpkins

 Sunday' by the Small Faces and 'Jumpin’

-Jack Flash' and 'Wild Horses' by The Rolling Stones provided a backdrop to games of pool in the back room of The South Western in among the locals.
+Jack Flash' and 'Wild Horses' by The Rolling Stones provided a backdrop to games of pool in the back room of The South Western in amongst the locals.

 The influence of punk and new